m2march/runAudioExperiment/README.md

 allows extracting the input times relative to the stimulus signal by synchronizing the recording with the orignal stimulus (see utility `rec2taps`).

-For details on how to create the setup, please see Miguel et. al. 2020.
+For details on how to create the setup, please see Miguel et. al., under review.

 ## Trials